keshprad/best-comeback/README.md

 # best-comeback

 Want to end an argument with a win?
-This repo uses facial landmarks to automatically generate a "Deal With It" gif.
+This repo uses facial landmarks to automatically generate a "Deal With It" gif from an input image.

 ## Development